Maureen Duffy: Activism

 A lifelong socialist, Duffy was involved in early CND marches.
-As a humanist she has regularly taken a lead in pressing her beliefs.
+A humanist, she was the inaugural President of the Gay Humanist Group (which later became LGBT Humanists).

 Gay rights

 Maureen Duffy was the first gay woman in British public life today to be open about her sexuality.
 She "came out publicly in her work in the early 1960s" and made public comments before male homosexual acts were decriminalised in 1967.
-In 1977 she published The Ballad of the Blasphemy Trial, a broadside against the trial of the Gay News newspaper for "blasphemous libel".
+In 1977, she published The Ballad of the Blasphemy Trial, a broadside against the trial of the Gay News newspaper for "blasphemous libel".

-As first chair of the Gay Humanist Group from 1980 (renamed GALHA, the Gay and Lesbian Humanist Association, in 1987) she spoke out on many issues such as human rights for those with HIV and AIDs.
+As first President of the Gay Humanist Group from 1980 (renamed GALHA, the Gay and Lesbian Humanist Association, in 1987), Duffy spoke out on many issues, such as human rights for those with HIV/AIDS.
 At the 1988 TUC conference as President of the Writers' Guild of Great Britain, she succeeded with a motion deploring the passing of Section 28 "as an infringement of the basic right to free speech and expression".
-Duffy has patronized the British Humanist Association since GALHA became part of it in 2012.
+Duffy has been a patron of the British Humanist Association (Humanists UK) since GALHA became part of it in 2012.